mattneub/Programming-iOS-Book-Examples/README.md

 If you find these examples helpful and you haven't purchased the books, please consider doing so.

-The downloadable code for the most recent previous editions has been moved off to subfolders and zip files.
+The downloadable code for the previous editions back through iOS 9 has been moved off to subfolders and zip files.
 The code for the earlier editions has been removed.

 Matt Neuburg